sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 `uv run teradata-mcp-server --profile all`

+You are now ready to connect your client, For details on how to set up client tools, refer to [Working with Clients](./client_guide/CLIENT_GUIDE.md)

 --------------------------------------------------------------------
-## Step 5 Run the MCP server with REST
+### Step 4c - Run the MCP server with REST

 Alternatively, you can expose your tools, prompts and resources as REST endpoints using the `rest` profile.